-For more information on the Knight Frank Private Office, see page 82 WEALTH CITIES HOME INVESTING PASSIONS DATABANK P57 THE WEALTH REPORT 2021 Father-and-son entrepreneurs Andrew and Kevin Tan explain the philosophy and focus on sustainability and succession planning that has helped to make Alliance Global one of the Philippines' most successful conglomerates INTERVIEWS - RICK SANTOS, CHAIRMAN AND CEO, SANTOS KNIGHT FRANK Father-and-son entrepreneurs Andrew and Kevin Tan explain the philosophy and focus on sustainability and succession planning that has helped to make Alliance Global one of the Philippines' most successful conglomerates OTULISES Dr Andrew Tan Education has always been close to I believe that a company's succession planning is successful when the current leaders and the next-generation leaders are aligned when it comes to three aspects: purpose, passion and proficiency.
+For more information on the Knight Frank Private Office, see page 82 38% of family offices are looking to purchase commercial real estate in 2021 Partial to property With purpose becoming a bigger driver for investments, property could be seen as a way to deliver.
+The built environment accounts for an estimated 40% of carbon emissions and, given that buildings are where we spend a significant amount of our time, can significantly impact wellbeing.
+The appetite for property, as Yohann Floc'h of our Private Office in Paris points out, is growing among family offices.
+Some 38% of respondents to our survey indicated that they are looking to purchase commercial real estate in 2021 - higher than among the broader UHNWI community.
+Our Attitudes Survey indicates that the favoured asset within family office property investment portfolios, accounting for 27%, is the private rented sector (PRS) followed by offices (24%).
+Many UHNWIs and family offices enter the commercial space through investing in markets and assets they know.
+A small apartment or commercial investment can be a good way to enter a particular market and understand the law and dynamics within it before taking on riskier investments.
+Residential is set to remain a dominant target going forward, as noted by our experts.
+Over a third, 35%, of family offices surveyed stated that PRS is becoming of more interest with 17% and 15% interested in retirement homes and student housing and healthcare, respectively.
+However, traditional sectors such as offices and hotels are still in the mix, with 24% and 19% respectively citing them as of growing interest.
+Family Father-and-son entrepreneurs Andrew and Kevin Tan explain the philosophy and focus on sustainability and succession planning that has helped to make Alliance Global one of the Philippines' most successful conglomerates fortunes INTERVIEWS - RICK SANTOS, CHAIRMAN AND CEO, Dr Andrew Tan I believe that a company's succession planning is successful when the current leaders and the next-generation leaders are aligned when it comes to three aspects: purpose, passion and proficiency.
 Different generations bring their own strengths and ways of working to the table.
 But if those three aspects are consistent from generation to generation, the business is more likely to continue growing.
 For us, the process was always very natural.
 We didn't have a timeline.
 As a father, I believe that it's my job to make my children interested in the various businesses.
-Having said that, I didn't pressure my children to work for me -I thought that if they wanted to, they would do so at the right time.
+Having said that, I didn't pressure my children to work for me - I thought that if they wanted to, they would do so at the right time.
 Kevin opted to join me first in Megaworld, the real estate arm of Alliance Global.
-He rose to become CEO of Alliance Global after proving that he had the creativity and commitment to move the conglomerate forward. mv heart the new realities of doing business.
+He rose to become CEO of Alliance Global after proving that he had the creativity and commitment to move the conglomerate forward.
 Kevin and I are often on the same page about our businesses, even if our personal experiences have shaped us and our management styles differently.
 Kevin is keen on exploring even more opportunities for innovation, especially in digital technology.
-Throughout the pandemic, innovating through digital transformation programmes was one way in which we were able to quickly adapt to
+Throughout the pandemic, innovating through digital transformation programmes was one way in which we were able to quickly adapt to the new realities of doing business.
+Education has always been close to my heart